aaron-grau/curic/react/homeworks/questions/rainbow_routes.md

 ## Phase 2: Hash History

-Navigating to our newly created routes manually is tiresome, so let's add functionality to take care of this process for us.
-Take a look at the `rainbow` component - you'll see that each `<h4>` has a click listener and corresponding method already created.
+Manually navigating to our newly created routes is tiresome, so let's add functionality to take care of this process for us.
+Take a look at the `rainbow` component in `entry.jsx` - you'll see that each `<h4>` has a click listener and corresponding method already created.

 To make each of these click handlers change the path for us, we're going to use [`hashHistory`][hash-history], which allows us to dynamically change the hash portion of our url.